History of Buddhism - Gotama's Story

 Brief History of Buddhism Buddhist Enlightenment

-This story sounds good to us today.
+These teachings sound good to us even today.

 Greco-Buddhist interaction